twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-05-having-made-merit-in-the-past%zh.rst

 Therefore, it is very important to have wholesome thoughts and actions in every moment.
 Negative and positive results are looking for chances to come in at any time.
 Once we understand the benefits or values of merits (meritorious deeds), we will want to do it.
 Only then we will have the 5th blessing.
 Also, we should very often reflect on the result of the merit.
 The merits we should perform are: giving (dāna), precepts (sīla), with care to look after our speech, look after our sense faculties, etc. (dāna, sīla, samādhi and paññā).

 This is like buried golds, gems, and treasures in the ground.
 No-one can take away from you and become your properties.
 It will follow behind us all the time like a shadow.
-The Buddha gave a dhamma talk on the four treasure pots – Nitidāna Sutta (??
-Nidhidāna Sutta??
-Nidhāna Sutta??).
+The Buddha gave a dhamma talk on the four treasure pots–Nidhidāna Sutta.
 It was about dāna, sīla, samādhi, and paññā.

-| The results of these merits are:
+The results of these merits are:

-| (1) fair complexion
+(1) fair complexion
-| (2) pleasant voice
+(2) pleasant voice
-| (3) having a good bodily structure
+(3) having a good bodily structure
-| (4) good looking face
+(4) good looking face
-| (5) having power and influence
+(5) having power and influence
-| (6) with many companions and servants
+(6) with many companions and servants
-| (7) having the human happiness
+(7) having the human happiness
-| (8) having the celestial happiness
+(8) having the celestial happiness
-| (9) can realize Nibbāna.
+(9) can realize Nibbāna.
-|

 All these wholesome Dhammas were praised by the wise and noble person.
 It could lead to becoming great disciples, chief disciples, Solitary-Buddha (Pacceka-buddha) and Sammā-sambuddha.
 Therefore, we must perform merits for this life and future lives to come.
 We should do it better and better.

 ------

-revised on 2020-02-27; cited from https://oba.org.tw/viewtopic.php?f=22&t=4702&p=36785#p36785 (posted on 2019-09-17)
+revised on 2020-03-24; cited from https://oba.org.tw/viewtopic.php?f=22&t=4702&p=36785#p36785 (posted on 2019-09-17)

 ------